Diosdado Macapagal

-Early life
+Early years

-Diosdado Macapagal was born on September 28, 1910, in Lubao, Pampanga, the third of five children in a poor family.
-His father was Urbano Macapagal y Romero (c.
-1887 – 1946), a poet who wrote in the local Pampangan language, and his mother was Romana Pangan Macapagal, daughter of Atanacio Miguel Pangan (a former cabeza de barangay of Gutad, Floridablanca, Pampanga) and Lorenza Suing Antiveros.
+Diosdado Macapagal was born on September 28, 1910, at Barrio San Nicolas in Lubao, Pampanga.
+He was the third of five children in a poor family.
+His father was Urbano Romero Macapagal, a poet who wrote in the local Pampangan language, and his mother was Romana Pangan Macapagal, daughter of Atanacio Miguel Pangan (a former cabeza de barangay of Gutad, Floridablanca, Pampanga) and Lorenza Suing Antiveros.
 Urbano's mother, Escolástica Romero Macapagal, was a midwife and schoolteacher who taught catechism.

 Diosdado is a distant descendant of Don Juan Macapagal, a prince of Tondo, who was a great-grandson of the last reigning lakan of Tondo, Lakan Dula.
 He is also related to well-to-do Licad family through his mother Romana, who was a second cousin of María Vitug Licad, grandmother of renowned pianist, Cecile Licad.
 Romana's own grandmother, Genoveva Miguel Pangan, and María's grandmother, Celestina Miguel Macaspac, were sisters.
 Their mother, María Concepción Lingad Miguel, was the daughter of José Pingul Lingad and Gregoria Malit Bartolo.

 Diosdado's family earned extra income by raising pigs and accommodating boarders in their home.
 Due to his roots in poverty, Macapagal would later become affectionately known as the "Poor Boy from Lubao".
 Diosdado was also a reputed poet in the Spanish language although his poetic work was eclipsed by his political career.